How To Feed A Loon

 Don’t Skimp on the Bread – Most bakeries in well-stocked supermarkets, or even chains like Panera, Au bon Pain, and Warm and Crusty, usually have freshly baked unsliced loaves of bread.
 Go with your favorite type.
 Country white or wheat or great options.
 Use a serrated knife to cut thick (¼” to ½”) slices.
 For perfectly toasted bread, butter each side and then toast in a hot skillet until golden brown, but not dried out.

-A Good Spread Makes a Big Difference – Good-quality mayonnaise is perfectly fine, but we love to amp the flavors up even more by adding 1 tbsp sriracha sauce and a squeeze of fresh lemon juice to ½ cup of mayo.
+A Good Spread Makes a Big Difference – Good-quality mayonnaise is perfectly fine, but we love to amp the flavors up even more by adding 1 tablespoon sriracha sauce and a squeeze of fresh lemon juice to ½ cup of mayo.
 Spread a generous layer on the bottom and top layer of the toasted bread.

 EXPERT TIP: Be sure to have all of the components prepped and ready to go before you start building the sandwiches.
 This recipe makes two thick sandwiches.
 Easily double the recipe for 4 sammies.
 Don’t worry if the oysters cool off a bit.
 They are still amazing, even at room temperature.
 Just don’t let them sit for more than 30 minutes, or they will start to lose their crunchiness.